Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation

-\paragraph{Domain Adaptation.
-(DA)} In DA, a map $T$ is sought between a source distribution $X_s$ with its known labels $Y_s$ and a target distribution $X_t$ with unknown labels.
+\textbf{Domain Adaptation.
+(DA)} The goal of DA is to infer unknown labels of a target distribution $X_t$ using a shifted source distribution $X_s$ with known labels $Y_s$.

+In the work of \citet{courty2017domain} and many others \citep{redko2019Optimal, xu2020reliable}, a map $T$ is sought between $X_s$ and $X_t$.
 Then a classifier $c$ is learned on $(T(X_s), Y_s)$ and is used to predict the unknown labels of the target as $c(X_t)$.
-In the work of \citet{courty2017domain} and many others \citep{redko2019Optimal, xu2020reliable}, the core assumption is that $T$ should be close to the OT map between $X_s, X_t$.
+Their core assumption is that $T$ should be close to the OT map between $X_s, X_t$.
 Question: is this assumption valid?
 Is the "true" OT map between $X_s$ and $X_t$ the one that will achieve the best knowledge transfer?
 Problem: among all proposed models, how to assess which map is the closest to the "true" \emph{unknown} OT map?
-Using our criterion, we can now select the parameters and the model that will be closest to the ground truth.
+Using our criterion, we can now select the parameters and the model that will be closest to this ground truth.

 We use the Caltech-office dataset which is a set of images of objects from ten distinct categories coming from four different sources of various quality: objects found in the online Amazon catalog (A), objects whose pictures have been taken with a webcam (W), with a high resolution digital SLR camera (D) and the Caltech-256 dataset (C) which is comprised of Google images.
 We use all the nine distinct pairs as source/domain data.
-As in \citet{courty2017domain}, in order for the quadratic distance to be meaningful, we do not use the raw images but feed them to a Decaf \citep{donahue2014decaf} network and extract the features of the last layer and we use a $1$-NN as the classifier.
+As in \citet{courty2017domain}, in order for the quadratic distance to be meaningful, we do not use the raw images but feed them to a Decaf \citep{donahue2014decaf} network and extract the features of the last layer and we use a $1$-Nearest Neighbors as the classifier.
 The models and parameters we use are the same as in the Synthetic experiment.
 In our setting, the transport map $T$ is learned on train sets $X_s^{train}, X_t^{train}$ and the semi-dual is evaluated on test sets $X_s^{test}, X_t^{test}$, with $70 \%$ of the data for the train and $30\%$ for the test.